CheesecakeLabs/codingdojo/challenges/2017-02-22-coin-change/README.md

-# Go Template

-## Install
-You need Go!
-This was tested with version 1.8.
-You'll also need [bro](https://github.com/marioidival/bro), a Go test runner with file watch.
-Install it with `go get github.com/marioidival/bro`.

-## Run
-On the directory, run `bro`.

 # Challenge

 **IMPORTANT:** We were not able to finish this challenge in our schedule time.
 So, yeah, life goes on.